 Atlantic salmon is a highly prized game and food fish.
-They were likely targeted by Native Americans, and U.S. commercial fisheries for Atlantic salmon started in Maine during the 1600s.
-Around the time of the American Revolution, weirs became the gear of choice in U.S. Atlantic salmon commercial fisheries and were modified as more effective materials and designs became available.
-Weirs remained the primary commercial gear, with catches in Maine exceeding 90 metric tons in the late 1800s and 45 metric tons in some years during the early 1900s.
+They were caught by Native Americans and U.S. commercial fisheries for Atlantic salmon started in Maine during the 1600s.
+Around the time of the American Revolution, weirs (an enclosure of stakes set in a stream as a trap for fish) became the gear of choice in U.S. Atlantic salmon commercial fisheries and were modified as more effective materials and designs became available.
+Catches in Maine exceeded 90 metric tons in the late 1800s and 45 metric tons in some years during the early 1900s.
 U.S. commercial fisheries for Atlantic salmon have remained closed since 1948.

 Who’s in charge?
 NOAA Fisheries, the U.S. Fish and Wildlife Service, the New England Fishery Management Council, and the State of Maine

-Domestic: The Fishery Management Plan for Atlantic Salmon prohibits possession of Atlantic salmon, and any directed or incidental (bycatch) commercial fishery for Atlantic salmon is prohibited in federal waters.
+Domestic: The Fishery Management Plan for Atlantic salmon prohibits possession of Atlantic salmon, and any directed or incidental (bycatch) commercial fishery for Atlantic salmon is prohibited in federal waters.
 All Atlantic salmon caught incidentally in a fishery for other species must be released in a manner that ensures maximum probability of survival.
-This protects Atlantic salmon in U.S. marine waters and is complementary to management in state-managed riverine and coastal waters.
+This protects Atlantic salmon in U.S. marine waters and complements management in state-managed riverine and coastal waters.

 International: Because Atlantic salmon migrate all along the North American coast, as far north as Greenland, it’s important that foreign fisheries are also managed to conserve and restore salmon populations.
 The United States joined with other North Atlantic nations in 1984 to form the North Atlantic Salmon Conservation Organization (NASCO) to cooperatively manage Atlantic salmon stocks through conservation, restoration, and enhancement programs.
 The United States’ interest in NASCO stemmed from its desire to ensure that Atlantic salmon originating in U.S. waters were not harvested in foreign fisheries and that these fisheries did not compromise the long-term commitment by the states and federal government to rehabilitate and restore New England Atlantic salmon stocks.
 The International Council for the Exploration of the Sea (ICES) is the official research arm of NASCO.
 ICES provides scientific advice to NASCO members to use in formulating science-based management recommendations for the conservation of North Atlantic salmon stocks.